Drystan-Furor/food/README.md

 6. Make a table temmplate with thymeleaf references
 7. inject array into template
 - - create array in controller
+- - echo array using thymeleaf
 8. Add custom css file and path reference with thymeleaf
+9. Build Service, remove array from controller, put it in service
+10. add Service to controller

 # TRIVIA